Randonee/Basis/README.md

 * target
 	* Attributes
 		* name (required)
 			* The name of the target.
 This is what you will call from the command line.
-For example if you want to build the apple target: haxelib run basis build.xml apple
+For example if you want to build the apple target: haxelib run basis build.basis apple
 		* type
 			* The haxelib that will build the target "apple" for BasisApple and "android" for BasisAndroid
 * appName